EA-Sheffield/EA-Sheffield.github.io/index.md

 ## Monthly Socials

-We have monthly socials on the last Tuesday of every month at The Red Lion (109 Charles St) at 6.30pm.
+We have monthly socials on the last Tuesday of every month, from 6.30pm.
+They are now at The Old Shoe (Orchard Square).

 # Stay up to date